Cycling74/min-api/doc/GuideToWritingObjects.md

 In this example values lower than zero will be "clamped" to zero and values greater than one will be clamped to one because the attribute is specialized with the `limit::clamp` parameter.

-In order to specialized the limit type you also must specify the threadsafety of the attribute.
+In order to specialize the limit type you also must specify the threadsafety of the attribute.
 By default this is `threadsafe::no` and you should choose `threadsafe::no` unless you have thoroughly read the [Guide To Theading](GuideToThreading.md) and you are confident that you are making the correct choice.

 The options for limiting are